JoelAKruger/JoelAKruger.github.io/README.md

 # About Me
 I am studying Electrical and Computer Systems Engineering at Monash University.
 My main interests are low-level systems programming, operating systems and computer architecture and performance optimisation.
-I am passionate about how operating systems and applications interact with modern hardware, and enjoy exploring the intricacies of systems programming and optimisation.
+I am interested in how operating systems and applications interact with hardware, and enjoy the challenges of systems programming and optimisation.

 # Projects
 ## 3D Game with Custom Engine Written in C++ (in progress)